 - For Blog pages show at most, choose the number of posts you want a viewer to initially see when they visit your blog page.

 - Next, hover over Users and select “Your Profile.”
-Look over all options, but primarily, make sure “Enable Author Box on this User’s Posts?” is checked.
-Fill in your bio and upload a pic (which you can do with a plugin listed below).
+Look over all options, but primarily, make sure “Enable Author Box on this User’s Posts?” is checked and fill in your bio.

 Uploading Your Logo

 Because the logo area of Simple Shopper is actually a full width image, you will need to work with some code to get it to display, but no worries!
 It’s simple.

 - Create a full width image logo at 1300 x 533 dimensions.

 - From your admin dashboard, hover over Media on admin panel and add the image to your media library.

 - Once it’s loaded, click on the image so that it pops up in it’s own display box.
 Copy the full URL to the right of the box.

 - On the admin panel, hover over Appearance and choose Editor.
 Click on the Functions option to the right and bypass the warning.

 - Find the piece of code labeled //* Home page featured image